dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 cause and effect and becomes harder to detect that someone is going to pull one over on you.

-So, in order to recognize these situations, you really have to become aware of the kinds of crimes or ethical omissions that people might want to commit.
+In order to recognize these situations, you have to become aware of the kinds of crimes or ethical omissions that people might want to commit.
 You need to know what would motivate someone towards that end or in what ways someone could be compelled to commit a crime.
-Understanding the process, time and materials required for such actions is also important in understand what information someone requires.
+Understanding the process, time and materials required for such actions is also important in determining what information someone requires.
 The more time they have, the more they can obfuscate their actions to avoid detection.
 The more resources they have, the more likely they can involve other people, meaning that now, you not only